Smugglers' Notch Resort: History

 Smugglers' Notch was founded in 1956 by a group of Vermont skiers.
 The first lifts were two Pomas (or platter lifts) on Sterling Mountain.

 In the early 1960s, Tom Watson Jr., Chairman of IBM, became involved with the mountain.
 The site of the village today was an open field and a logging station.
 Watson envisioned a village patterned after those found in Europe.
 Soon, he developed the nearby Morse and Madonna mountains.
 It is said that Watson placed the bottom of the Madonna I chairlift several feet below the lodge to obtain the honor of owning the world's longest bottom-drive chairlift at the time.

 After this was done, Watson started on the village at Morse that he had envisioned.
-He hired Stanley Snider of Stanmar, a Massachusetts-based developer and Martha's Vineyard sort owner, to create that village.
+He hired Stanley Snider of Stanmar, a Massachusetts-based developer and Martha's Vineyard resort owner, to create that village.
 After a heart attack, Watson began to divest in some of his business holdings and sold Smuggs to Snider and Stanmar, who operated the resort for years.
 At that time, Terpstra and Morrow constructed a large in-ground pool and 24 four-bedroom, four-bath, pool-front luxury condominiums.
 They hired Bill Stritzler, who owned a home at Smuggs, from AT&T as the managing director of the resort.
 When Snider retired, he sold the resort to Stritzler.